Some Forest Facts:

 According to a Modern Materials Handling pallet user survey, 73% of pallets are recycled and are one of the most recycled products in the U.S. Aluminum cans are recycled at a rate of 66.5%, paper at 50% and plastic recycling is still under 20%.

-Wood pallets and containers use derivative lumber that is strong and durable, but has low cosmetic value.
+Wood pallets and containers use derivative lumber that is strong and durable but has a low cosmetic value.
 It would likely be discarded if it were not for wood packaging usage.

 If a pallet does end up in a landfill, it is biodegradable.
 Less than 3% of the nearly 700 million pallets manufactured and repaired ever end up in landfills.
 That’s according to a study by Virginia Tech and the USDA Forestry Service.

-Above comes from American Hardwood Information Center’s article “Carbon Dioxide, Climate Change and Hardwoods”
+Above comes from the American Hardwood Information Center’s article “Carbon Dioxide, Climate Change and Hardwoods”

 One of the most environmentally friendly building and design materials is American hardwoods.
 When considered through life cycle assessment (LCA) against other materials, hardwoods are favored for their extremely long service life, low carbon footprint, and eco-friendly disposal or repurposing at the conclusion of their useful lives.